-Mr T complains that J.P.
-Morgan Europe Limited trading as Chase ("Chase") won't refund the full amount of money he lost to a scam.
+Mr T complains that Revolut Ltd won't refund the full amount of money he lost to a scam.

 What happened

 The background to this complaint is well-known to both parties, so I won't repeat it in detail here.
 But in summary and based on the submissions of both parties, I understand it to be as follows.